 Now Reading

-Meet Your Neighbor: Wendy Osborn, Chloe’s of Middleburg Boutique Owner Shares a Fresh Perspective on Life and Fashion
+Meet Your Neighbor: Wendy Osborn, Chloe’s of Middleburg Boutique Owner, Shares a Fresh Perspective on Life and Fashion

-Meet Your Neighbor: Wendy Osborn, Chloe’s of Middleburg Boutique Owner Shares a Fresh Perspective on Life and Fashion
+Meet Your Neighbor: Wendy Osborn, Chloe’s of Middleburg Boutique Owner, Shares a Fresh Perspective on Life and Fashion

 By Summer Stanley | Photos by Jennifer Gray

 “No winter lasts forever.
-No spring skips its turn,” wrote American author Hal Borland nearly sixty years ago, reflecting on his love of nature and the outdoors.
+No spring skips its turn,” wrote American author Hal Borland nearly 60 years ago, reflecting on his love of nature and the outdoors.
 Those words still hold true, after weeks of our walls seemingly closing in at times, and April now in bloom.
 It becomes easier to notice an abundance of cheerful details around us, perhaps overlooked before.

 The blue butterflies permanently adorning the storefront sign at Chloe’s of Middleburg appear as if at any moment they might flutter away to land on a nearby flower.
-Store owner, Wendy Osborn, who opened Chloe’s in July of last year, sees the butterflies as a sign of life, transformation, and hope, and for a women’s apparel boutique, there’s no better welcome than that.
+Store owner Wendy Osborn, who opened Chloe’s in July of last year, sees the butterflies as a sign of life, transformation, and hope, and for a women’s apparel boutique, there’s no better welcome than that.

 Osborn received her fine arts degree from Rhode Island School of Design, majoring in textiles and printmaking.
 After college, she wanted to be a part of bringing good design to the consumer and began working at the notable Betty Parsons Gallery in New York City.
-Parsons was a pioneer in advocating for the Abstract Expressionist and avant-garde art movement in America, running the gallery until her passing in the early eighties.
+Parsons was a pioneer in advocating for the abstract expressionist and avant-garde art movement in America, running the gallery until her passing in the early ’80s.
 It was shortly after that when Osborn moved on to a career with Bergdorf Goodman, which was just across the street on 57th.
 Surrounded by designer labels, she spent only three months in sales before moving to a buyer role in women’s fashions.
-When she was approached by then Chairman and CEO, Ira Neimark to ask if she’d be interested in buying for the gifts and stationery department on the seventh floor, Osborn quickly responded, “I can get excited about a pencil!”
+When she was approached by then Chairman and CEO Ira Neimark to ask if she’d be interested in buying for the gifts and stationery department on the seventh floor, Osborn quickly responded, “I can get excited about a pencil!”

 It’s not just her appreciation for consumerism and collecting things, but it’s how she notices the beautiful details in everyday life that really feeds her soul.
-“I sometimes look up and just marvel at the clouds, even pointing them out to my grown kids,” says Osborn.
+“I sometimes look up and just marvel at the clouds, even pointing them out to my grown kids,” Osborn says.
 She decided to make daydreamed clouds another visible icon of her new store by using the artistic talents of her daughter, who beautifully hand-painted the clouds found in one of the storefront windows.

 At Chloe’s, you’ll find styles covering the decades, but the one trend that’s always coming back, whether in fall or spring, is animal print.
 The variations keep it fresh, such as the unexpected colors added to it this season, or how we’re seeing more snake print than before.
-Tie-dyes, ombre effects and neons are also having their moment again, in addition to plenty of whites, pinks and florals for all the spring feels.
-You’ll find some polka-dots popping up at Chloe’s, along with new ways to incorporate leather into your look.
+Tie-dyes, ombre effects, and neons are also having their moment again, in addition to plenty of whites, pinks, and florals for all the spring feels.
+You’ll find some polka dots popping up at Chloe’s, along with new ways to incorporate leather into your look.
 Interesting sleeve details continue to be happening, like puffed or ballooned sleeves in blouses and dresses, as well as asymmetrical ruffles or tiers on the bottom of a maxi dress.

-If you tend to shy away from bold trends, but still want to have fun, Osborn offers this tip: “For the faint of heart who can’t do the neon dress, maybe choose an accessory like a scarf or bangle bracelet in neon or animal print.”
+If you tend to shy away from bold trends but still want to have fun, Osborn offers this tip: “For the faint of heart who can’t do the neon dress, maybe choose an accessory like a scarf or bangle bracelet in neon or animal print.”
 While Chloe’s offers jewelry and bags for the accessory lovers, the real performing show-stopper has been their comfortable and breathable flats by Ilse Jacobsen.
 Women who end up living in them, come back to buy every color of the Danish-designed shoes.
-Chloe’s also offers some no-iron fabrics, which are great for business or travel, as well as an assortment of both imports and Made in America labels.
+Chloe’s also offers some no-iron fabrics, which are great for business or travel, as well as an assortment of both imports and “Made in America” labels.

 When you’re shopping for others, you’ll find plenty of gift options like soaps, hand lotions, or sachets that are easy and affordable tokens to pick up on the go.
 Of course, Chloe’s keeps their equestrian friends and spectators covered, too.
-A Middleburg themed private-label blanket, designed by Osborn herself, is perfect as a keepsake, for tailgating, and large enough for snuggling.
+A Middleburg themed private-label blanket, designed by Osborn herself, is perfect as a keepsake or for tailgating, and large enough for snuggling.

 Osborn is always on the hunt for quality and fun items that bring a great balance to the boutique.
 She wants women to leave the store feeling empowered and confident, and that’s just what’s happening at Chloe’s.
 What sets them apart is their excellent customer service.
 It excites Osborn to be able to style her clients, but she and her team are easygoing.
-“Some customers know their styles and exactly what they want when they come in, but we are always ready to give personal attention, whether to visitors just passing through, or to the locals,” says Osborn.
+“Some customers know their styles and exactly what they want when they come in, but we are always ready to give personal attention, whether to visitors just passing through, or to the locals,” Osborn says.
 “The team knows my customers as well as I do, and we all work together to create a great shopping experience.”

 Come in and say hello next time you’re walking around Middleburg, or if you see the Chloe’s pop-up tent at a local event.
 Follow @chloesofmiddleburg on social media and visit chloesofmiddleburg.com for more information.
 ML

-This article first appeared in the April issue of Middleburg Life.
+This article first appeared in the April 2020 issue of Middleburg Life.

 Scroll To Top